Appendix A — ML-Stats Dictionary

 Continuous random variable

-Let \(Y\) be a random variable whose support is \(\mathcal{Y}\).
-If this support \(\mathcal{Y}\) corresponds to an uncountably infinite set of possible values, then \(Y\) is considered a continuous random variable.
+Let \(Y\) be a random variable with support \(\mathcal{Y}\).
+If \(\mathcal{Y}\) is an uncountably infinite set of possible values, then \(Y\) is called a continuous random variable.
+Continuous random variables can have different kinds of support.
+For example, they may be:

 Covariate